Dr Stephen Taylor

 - GEG7134: Researching Global Health and Biomedicine

 My interests in the geographies of biomedicine, global health and uneven development, complement the School’s existing strategic research foci around health, political and cultural geography.
-My interests in examining biomedicine from a critical geographical perspective complement and expand the School’s Health, Bioscience and Security research theme, as well as QMUL interdisciplinary global health and life sciences initiatives.
+My interests in examining biomedicine from a critical geographical perspective complement and expand the School’s Knowledge, Inventions and Networks in Health research theme, as well as QMUL interdisciplinary global health and life sciences initiatives.

 My current research portfolio is positioned around three main themes: